robinicole/robinicole.github.io/_pages/cheatsheets.md

 toc: true
 comments: true
 ---
-> Read in case of emergency or if you are tired browsing Stackoverflow.
+> A collection of code snippets

 # Python